defold/doc/docs/en/manuals/particlefx.md

 Space
 : In which geometrical space the spawned particles will exist.
   - `World` means the particles are left in the world and move independently of the emitter;
-  - `Emitter` means they will move relative the emitter.
+  - `Emitter` means they will move relative to the emitter.

 Position/rotation
 : Transform of the emitter relative the ParticleFX component.